Frequently Asked Questions (FAQs)

 Alaska has long been on the cutting edge of using computers and distance education to expand opportunities for students to learn.
 Virtually all schools teach computer technology, and many students participate in distance education and classroom activities on worldwide computer networks.
 Up-to-date technology also expands training opportunities and information exchange among educators and school administrators.

 Alaska's major school reform initiative began in 1991.
 It's aim is for all students to meet state academic standards.
 Its foundation is high student academic standards and assessments; quality teachers and administrators; and high quality schools.
-The federal No Child Left Behind Act has accelerated Alaska's standards-based reform effort, which promises that all students will meet state academic standards by the 2013-2014 school year.

 Beginning in 1993, Alaskans came together to create content standards – broad statements of what our students should know and be able to do – in ten core subject areas: English/language arts, mathematics, science, geography, government and citizenship, history, skills for a healthy life, the arts, world languages, and technology.